Gallery-of-Kaeon/Kaeon-FUSION/README.md

 If you encounter an inconsistency or any other problem, please let us know.
 We'll dispatch a team of highly trained rubber duckies to deal with with it immediately.

+### Is Kaeon FUSION bound to the JVM?

+We wrote our implementation of Kaeon FUSION in Java because we saw java as the most effective way to quickly and efficiently get it off the ground.
+However,
+an implementation of Kaeon FUSION can be written in any language and for any platform, as long as it conforms to the rules laid out in the documentation.

 ### How often will Kaeon FUSION be updated?

 At the time of writing,